Asking questions at Full Council meetings

 The person submitting the question must give their name and address and name the councillor to whom the question is being put.

-The question submission notice should be sent to:
+The question submission notice should be sent to the Democratic Services Manager:

 River Park House